Skip to content Exit mobile menu

 1.1 Borrowing entitlements

 All St Mary’s staff and students are entitled to borrow items from the library.
-Borrowing entitlements are detailed on the University portal and in the library services leaflet.
+Borrowing entitlements can vary depending on users’ status, and are detailed on the University’s website.

 1.2 Borrowing restrictions